jrandj/java-11/README.md

 1. A class defines a type, and contains a state (the instance fields) and the implementation (the methods).
 Thus, inheritance could be of state, implementation or type.

-1. Only a class can contain state and therefore, only a class can extend another class.
-Java restricts a class from extending more than one class, so it is said that Java does not support multiple inheritance of state.

-1. A class can inherit implementation by extending a class and/or by implementating interfaces.
-This is one form of multiple implementation inheritance.
+1. Java restricts a class from extending more than one class, so it is said that Java does not support multiple inheritance of state.
+A class can inherit implementation by extending a class and/or by implementating interfaces.
+As a class can implement multiple interfaces, Java supports multiple implementation inheritance.
+Java also supports multiple inheritance of type as an object can have multiple types: the type of its own class and the types of all the interfaces that the class implements.

-1. Java allows you to define a type using an interface as well as a class, so Java supports multiple inheritance of type.

 1. To inherit features from another class, that class is extended using the extends keyword.
 Constructors, static and instance initialisers of a class are not considered members of a class so are not inherited by a subclass.
 Only class members that are visible to another class as per the rules of access modifiers are inherited in a subclass.

 1. Note that when the JVM initialises a class, memory is allocated for all instance variables irrespective of whether they will be accessible.

 1. A subclass cannot be initialised before its parent.
-A call to super() is automatically inserted by the compiler in the first line of the constructor, if no other call is provided.
+A call to super() is automatically inserted by the compiler in the first line of the constructor if no other call is provided.

 1. The order of initialisation for loading a class is summarised below:
     * If there is a super class, initialise static fields and execute static initialisers of the super class in the order of their appearance.